shaq31415926/waia-academy/Bootcamp1/airflow/README.md

 Make sure you are executing the code from the airflow folder and you have Docker Desktop running.

-1. Build a docker image with puckel/docker-airflow image
+1. Build a docker image with puckel/docker-airflow image.
+Information on this image can be found [here](https://github.com/puckel/docker-airflow)

 ```bash
   docker image build -t local-airflow .